jjtetrault/bio-mongo/README.md

     Run: java -jar VCFLoader.jar <FileName>.vcf
       Optional:  Replace filename with a Directory full of VCF Files.
       Optional:  Use the -public flag to load public VCF files into a different set of collections.

+    Query:
+      An example query file to query this loaded VCF File is located in VCFStore/src/main/js/query.js